google/WebFundamentals/New/src/content/en/fundamentals/native-hardware/user-location/index.md

 You need to be aware of many things when using the Geolocation API.
 This guide walks you through the common use cases and solutions.

 Note: As of Chrome 50, the [Geolocation API will only work on secure contexts (HTTPS)](/web/updates/2016/04/geolocation-on-secure-contexts-only).
 If your site is hosted on a non-secure origin (such as `HTTP`), the requests to get the user's location **no longer** function.

+## TL;DR

+* Use geolocation when it benefits the user.
+* Ask for permission as a clear respone to a user gesture.
+* Use feature detection on the off chance a user's browser doesn't support geolocation.
+* Don't just learn how to implement geolcation; learn the best way to use geolocation.
+* Test geolcation with your site.

 ## When to use geolocation